epfl-matmat/matmat.org/student_projects/index.md

 [^Morgan2002]: R. B. Morgan. *GMRES with Deflated Restarting* SIAM J. Sci.
 Comp. **24**, 20 (2002).

 <!--
+Main points to work on is:
+  - Block methods
+  - Implement a baseline method based on Anderson+Richardson (what other codes do)

 Goal: "Make response calculations fast" (follow-up work from Bonan)
   * Project with Daniel Kressner ?
   * Use preconditioning consistently